taciogt/medium-examples/wip-go-data-pipelines/post.md

 ## Implementation

-Knowing what is a data source and pipe, it is possible to dive into the details on how to connect them with a pipeline.
+Knowing what is a data source and a pipe, it is possible to dive into the details on how to connect them with a pipeline.
 Even though the first tests and developments were kind of erratic and experimental, the structure of the pipeline can be presented in a more structured and intentional step by step development for better understand.

 ### First scratch